 Monday - Friday year-round

-Ages 6-10
+Ages 7-11

-Coming Soon!
+Coming Soon

-Throughout the year, children will encounter diverse knowledge systems through storytelling and the arts.
+Curiosity leads the way as academic skills in literacy, numeracy, science, and the arts emerge through meaningful, real-world experiences.
+Transdisciplinary workshops will offer children the space to seek out and make connections between diverse knowledge systems through storytelling and the arts.
 They will balance their time in self-directed learning while working collaboratively with their peers and playworkers in a year-long family heritage project.

 Program goals